schemathesis/schemathesis/docs/cli.rst

 Debugging
 ---------

-If Schemathesis produces an internal error, its traceback is hidden.
-To show error tracebacks in the CLI output, use the ``--show-trace`` option.
+If Schemathesis produces an internal error, its traceback is displayed in the CLI output.

 Additionally you can dump all internal events to a JSON Lines file with the ``--debug-output-file`` CLI option.